combio-dku/MarkerCount/README.md

 One can import the function by adding a line in your script, i.e., `from marker_count import MarkerCount_Ref, MarkerCount`

-## Installation using pip, importing MarkerCount in Python and Using in R
+## Installation using pip, importing MarkerCount in Python

 MarkerCount can be installed using pip command.
 With python3 installed in your system, simply use the follwing command in a terminal.